10XGenomics/enclone/README.md

 wget https://github.com/10XDev/enclone/releases/download/latest/mac/enclone
 ```
 This gets you the absolute latest version of `enclone`.
 You can repeat this step if you ever
-wan to update.
-At a later date, there will also be
+want to update.
+At a later date, there will also be separately numbered releases that have passed
-separately numbered releases that have passed a more extensive set of tests.
+a more extensive set of tests.

 <b>3.</b> Type the following to download the `enclone` test datasets (and all the source code, but
 you probably won't need that):